Aubur9y/Learnable-Agent-for-Sekiro/README.txt

 In order to run the code, the game has to be completed once, or you can download a full completed save file online.

+To use saves from the internet, you have to download the application called "SimpleSekiroHelper".
+Tutorials can be found here: https://www.nexusmods.com/sekiro/mods/274

 This code requires custom key and game settings

 Game settings: